jonid89/LeukoVision/Notebooks/README.md

 # CNN Models (03.08.2025)

-After checking the result of over and undersampling (the best restult is from oversampling) we proceeded to constract models to predict the cells.
+After checking the result of over and undersampling (the best result is from oversampling) we proceeded to construct models to predict cell types.

  - First:
  we split the data to 70% training, 15% validation and 15% testinig using the the files train_val_test_split.ipynb